hefesto-dev/resume/readme.md

 #### SOFTWARE ENGINEER FOR FUJITEC
 2012

-I worked with the Python programming language and the Django framework.
+I worked with Python programming language and Django framework.
 I worked in a team to creating a financial web software.
-I created web services capable of reading local databases and response queries.
-I also used CrediCard API to make financial transactions.
+I created web services for reading local databases and response queries.
+I also helped to create a CrediCard API to make financial transactions.

 **SKILLS: SOFTWARE AND SYSTEM ARCHITECTURE, GIT, SVN, LINUX, PYTHON, DJANGO, WEB DEVELOPMENT, VISA/MASTERCARD API.**